velitasali/notes/_pages/about.md

 title: about
 ---

-hi, there! i am veli tasalı. i am tired of writing about sections, so let me sort this out quickly.
+Hi, there!
+I am Veli Tasalı.
+I am tired of writing "About Sections", so let me sort this out quickly.

-i always need something to take notes but could not find a better way of organizing things. i tried google classroom and now using it, but not for taking notes. for that, i will use here. the lovely markdown format should make the note taking process a breeze.
+I always need something to take notes and fail to find what I am looking for in third-party services.
+I tried Google Classroom and now using it, but not for taking notes.
+For that, I will use here.
+The lovely markdown format should make the note taking process a breeze.

-i am studying english literature btw.

-last year, i took a break because i had something else in mind, and this year that took over everything and now just want to get my degree and move on.
+I am studying English Literature and last year, I took a break because I had something else in mind, and this year that took over everything and now I just want to get my degree and move on.

-thank you for paying attention. i love you.
+That was it.
+Thank you for paying attention.
+Love you.